 Anthony was one of the two original creators and presenters of the CertICM and was Chief Examiner for the CertICM.
 Anthony is a regular trainer for the ACT

 Dates and location:

 1 October 2019, London

 ACT members, students and CPD accredited employers: £750 + VAT

 Other accountancy body members: £800 + VAT

 Non-members: £850 + VAT

-Early bird discounts - book four weeks before the start of the course to save 15% on the course fee *
+Early bird discount - book four weeks before the course starts or earlier to save 15% on the course fee *